schlosrat/token-health/README.md

 	- If they die due to the damage applied (based on user configurable health threshold for death)
 	- If damage is being applied to them but they were already dead
 - Token chat messages default to language localizations, but each case may be overridden via module settings so they'll say what you want them to say

+Token Health chat messages to either the players or the GM may be customized to include the following values using the associcated chat codes
+- $D: The total amount of damage or healing being applied.
+This is the ammount prior to any mitigations or limitations.
+- $DS: The damage subtype (eg. Ballistic, Impcat, Stun, Penetrating, etc.)
+- $NE: The Net Effect (how much damage was actually done or healing received) after mitigation by armor, toughness, etc. Net Effect is also capped by how much capacity the token has to accept damage/healing.
+For example, if a token has previously recieved 3 points of damage reducing their health pool from 10 to 7, and that token is given 5 points of healing, the healing applied can't take the token over their max health pool so the Net Effect is 3 even though 5 were applied.
+Similarly if a token has 62 points of health and 99 points of damage are done, and assuming the game system doen't allow for going negative, then only 62 points of damage were done taking that token to a health pool of 0.

+The chat codes ($D, $DS, $NE) can appear anywhere and in any order in a configurable chat message.
+For example, the default chat message sent to the GM by a token taking more than 1 point of damage is

+- "$NE points of $DS damage (out of $D)"

+If a token with armor able to mitigate the first 3 points of damage from any blow were to have 7 points of Blunt damage applied to it, that token would generate a message to the GM like this

+- "4 points of Blunt damage (out of 7)"

+The default chat message sent to all players under these circumstances is this

+- "You hit me for $NE points of $DS damage!"

+Consequently the chat message visible to the players from that token in this example would be

+- "You hit me for 4 points of Blunt damage!"

+In this way, the user can configure what information is included in Token Health chat messages visible to players as well as those only visible to the GM.

 ### Support for Additive Damage System
 By default Token Health assumes that damage is to be subtracted from a current health value and that healing is added to health with a cap at a max health value.
 This works great for any system like D&D with a health or hp pool; however such behavior is incompatible with systems where damage is additive - i.e. increasing from a base of 0 until some maximum threshold is reached or exceeded resulting in unconcousness, death or some other incapacitation.